MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/privacy.md

 title: Privacy Policy
 ---

-Anything you post here is not private.
+Anything you post here can be seen by others.